 Pinnacle observation shelter opening hours

-The pinnacle observation shelter and toilets at the summit of kunanyi / Mount Wellington, are open to the public during the summer months (daylight savings) from 8am–8pm, and during the winter months from 8am–4.30pm.
+The pinnacle observation shelter and toilets at the summit of kunanyi / Mount Wellington, are open to the public during the in the period 1 September to 30 April from 8 am – 10 pm, and from 1 May to 31 August from 8 am – 4:30 pm.
 The open air lookouts at the summit can be accessed any time.

 Pinnacle Road closures